 The Women in Science and Engineering (WiSE) STEM Outreach Program is a mentorship program specifically designed for female high school students interested in pursuing STEM degrees.

-The program, which will launch in the Fall of 2022, will partner with five high schools located in the greater Buffalo, N.Y. area to build the mentorship program.
+The program, launched in the Fall of 2022, is a partnership with five high schools located in the greater Buffalo, N.Y. area to build the mentorship program.

-At the end of the sessions, the mentees and high school staff will visit UB for an all-day session which will include shadowing their mentor, a campus tour and lab visits, as well as other opportunities to connect with members of the UB community.
+At the end of the sessions, the mentees and high school staff visit UB for an all-day session that includes shadowing their mentors, a campus tour and lab visits, as well as other opportunities to connect with members of the UB community.
 They will return to campus six months later for a follow-up info session focused on STEM fields and choosing a STEM program in college.

 The program is funded by Amazon.
-Teachers and high school administrators who want to participate in the program should contact Kim Winden, WiSE STEM Outreach Program Graduate Assistant, via email or by phone at (716) 645-3519.
+Teachers and high school administrators who want to participate in the program should contact Laney Wieclaw, WiSE STEM Outreach Program Graduate Assistant, via email or by phone at (716) 645-3519.

 For more details, read the news story.